apache/incubator-heron/contrib/kafka9/vagrant/README.md

 - Mesos master + N slave(s) (see `Vagrantfile` to adjust N as well as resources provided to VMs)
 - Marathon
 - Kafka-Mesos scheduler for Kafka-0.9.x
+- Kafka-Mesos scheduler for Kafka-0.8.x

 The following depends on a chosen scheduler.
 If Aurora is chosen: